jackofall1232/adambox/readme.txt

 = Can I use AdamBox without an API key? =

 Yes.
 The API key is optional.
-Without it, AdamBox renders the interface and degrades gracefully.
+Without it, AdamBox continues to function using non-AI moderation logic.

-= Is there a Pro version? =
+= Is AdamBox free? =

-AdamBox is fully functional as a free plugin.
+Yes.
-The architecture allows future extensions, but no features are gated or hidden in the free version.
+AdamBox is fully functional as a free, open-source plugin licensed under GPL v3.

 == Screenshots ==